Kara Walker: Collections

-Among the public collections holding work by Walker are the Minneapolis Institute of Art and the Weisman Art Museum (Minneapolis, Minnesota); the Tate Collection, London; the Museum of Contemporary Art, Los Angeles, the Madison Museum of Contemporary Art (Madison, WI), the Menil Collection, Houston; and the Muscarelle Museum of Art, Williamsburg, Virginia.
+Among the public collections holding work by Walker are the Minneapolis Institute of Art and the Weisman Art Museum (Minneapolis, Minnesota); the Metropolitan Museum of Art; the Tate Collection, London; the Pérez Art Museum Miami; the Museum of Contemporary Art, Los Angeles; the Madison Museum of Contemporary Art (Madison, Wisconsin); the Menil Collection, Houston; and the Muscarelle Museum of Art, Williamsburg, Virginia.
 Early large-scale cut-paper works have been collected by, among others, Jeffrey Deitch and Dakis Joannou.

 Recognition

 In 1997, Walker, who was 28 at the time, was one of the youngest people to receive a MacArthur fellowship.
+Walker's work received criticism from older generations of African-American artists who accused her work of being pornographic and of pandering to racism, while being targeted at a white audience who these critics felt covertly enjoyed the racist imagery which her work repurposed.
+She was the United States representative for the 25th International São Paulo Biennial in Brazil in 2002.

-There was a lot of criticism because of her fame at such a young age and the fact that her art was most popular within the white community.
-In 2007, Walker was listed among Time magazine's 100 Most Influential People in The World, Artists and Entertainers, in a citation written by fellow artist Barbara Kruger.
-In 2012, she was elected to the American Academy of Arts and Letters.
-She was elected to the American Philosophical Society in 2018.
+Walker received the 2004 Deutsche Bank Prize and the 2005 Larry Aldrich Award.
+In 2007, she was listed among Time magazine's 100 Most Influential People in The World, Artists and Entertainers, in an essay written by artist Barbara Kruger.
+In 2012, she was elected to the American Academy of Arts and Letters and won the International Artist Award from Anderson Ranch Arts Center in Colorado.

-Walker has received the Deutsche Bank Prize and the Larry Aldrich Award.
-She was the United States representative for the 25th International São Paulo Biennial in Brazil (2002).
-She is the 2005 Larry Aldrich Award recipient.
-In 2016 completed a residency at the American Academy in Rome.
+In 2016, she was an artist-in-residence at the American Academy in Rome.

-Walker has been featured on PBS.
-Her work appears on the cover of musician Arto Lindsay 's recording, "Salt" (2004).
+Walker has been featured on the PBS series Art21: Art in the Twenty-First Century.
+Her work appears on the cover of musician Arto Lindsay's recording, "Salt" (2004).
 In addition, she co-wrote the song "Suicide Demo for Kara Walker" on the Destroyer album "Kaputt."

 Her name appears in the lyrics of the Le Tigre song "Hot Topic."

 In 2017, a large scale mural portrait of Kara Walker done by artist Chuck Close was installed in a New York City subway station (Q line, 86th Street), part of a MTA public arts program.
+She was elected to the American Philosophical Society in 2018.